-Video Forgery Detection using Machine Learning
+A Research on Video Forgery Detection using Machine Learning

-Gaikwad Kanchan, Kandalkar Ambika, Khokale Yogita, Bhagwat Archana, Chandgude Amar
+Gaikwad Kanchan1, Kandalkar Ambika2, Khokale Yogita3, Bhagwat Archana4, Chandgude Amar5

-Student, Dept. of Computer Engineering, S.N.D. college of Engineering and Research Center Yeola, Maharashtra, India
+^{1,2,3,4}Student, Dept. of Computer Engineering, S.N.D. college of Engineering and Research Center Yeola, Maharashtra, India

-Professor, Dept. of Computer Engineering, S.N.D. college of Engineering and Research Center Yeola, Maharashtra, India
+5Professor, Dept. of Computer Engineering, S.N.D. college of Engineering and Research Center Yeola, Maharashtra.
+India

-Abstract - Video and image copy-move forgery detection is one of the major topic in multimedia forensics to protect digital videos and images from malicious use.
-Number of approaches have been presented through analyzing the side effect caused by copy-move operation.
-However, based on multiple features similarity calculations or unstable image features, a few can well balance the detection efficiency, robustness, and applicability.
-In this paper, we propose a novel approach to detect frame copy-move forgery.
-And also coarseto-fine detection strategy based on optical flow (OF) and stable parameters is designed to detect.
-Specifically, coarse detection analyzes OF sum consistency to find suspected tampered points.
-Fine detection is then conducted for precise location of forgery, including duplicated frame pairs matching based on OF correlation and validation checks to further reduce the false detections.
-This system uses the GLCM for feature extraction and SVM will be used for classification and ANN is used to train the dataset.
+Abstract - Region duplication is a very easy and effective method to create digital image forgeries, where a continuous portion of pixels in an image are copied and pasted to a different location in the same image.
+Now a days Video and image copy-move forgery detection is one of the major hot topic in multimedia forensics to protect digital videos and images from malicious use.
+Number of technique have been presented through analyzing the side effect caused by copymove operation.
+In this paper, we propose a novel approach to detect copy-move image forgery.
+And also coarse-to-fine detection strategy based on optical flow (OF) and stable parameters is designed to detect.
+The detected image is initially divided into overlapping blocks.
+After the creation of the overlapped blocks, the feature extraction technique is applied on the image to extract the features from specific block of the image to identify duplicate blocks of image.

-Key Words- OPTICAL FLOW(OF); ARTIFICIAL NUERAL NETWORKS; GLCM FEATURE; GUI; MACHINE LEARNING; SUPPORT VECTOR MACHINE.
+Kev Words- OPTICAL FLOW(OF); COPY MOVE; GLCM FEATURE; NOVEL APPROACH; MACHINE LEARNING; SUPPORT VECTOR MACHINE.